sleak-lbl/weekly-emails/items/hugmtg.md

-### Call for Participation: Virtual HDF5 User Group Meeting, October 13-16, 2020
+### Call for Participation: Virtual HDF5 User Group Meeting, October 13-16, 2020; Abstracts Due Tomorrow!

 The HDF Group and NERSC are organizing a virtual HDF5 User Group (HUG) meeting, to be held October 13-16, 2020.